Peter Butterworth: Later career

-Personal life and death
+Personal life

 Butterworth was introduced to actress and impressionist Janet Brown by Rothwell and the two married in 1946 at St Mary's, Bryanston Square, Marylebone.
 Brown later became known for her television impersonations of Margaret Thatcher during the 1970s and 1980s.
 They had two children: Their son, Tyler Butterworth, also became an actor and is married to the actress Janet Dibley.
 Their daughter, Emma, was born in 1962.
 She died in 1996 aged 34.

+Death

 In 1979, whilst The First Great Train Robbery was on general release, Butterworth was starring as Widow Twankey in the pantomime Aladdin at the Coventry Theatre.
 When the show had finished, he went back to his hotel following the evening's performance.
 His failure to return for the following day's matinee show caused alarm, and he was found dead in his room from a heart attack.

 Butterworth was buried in Danehill Cemetery, in East Sussex.
 Following his death, the producer of the Carry On films, Peter Rogers, said that Butterworth was "a thoroughly nice bloke and a dear friend".